 With 2 million patients registering and signing up for treatment Ramsay Générale de Santé handles a lot of files every year.
 All of which also need to be archived for 30 years.
-It was time to leave the paper heap and look for a leaner solution.
+It was time to leave the paper heap and look for a leaner solution and choose for a solutions that includes digital signatures for health care.
 For a big part thanks to Connective eSignatures they managed to streamline its document handling both in a legally valid and patient friendly way.

 Watch the video to follow the interview with Olivier Tarneaud, Manager of Marketing and Digital Strategy at Ramsay Générale De Santé.